AdaCore/RecordFlux/doc/development_guide/index.rst

    $ eval `make printenv_gnat`

 Rust should be installed using `rustup <https://rustup.rs/>`_.
-It's also possible to use GNAT Pro for Rust to build RecordFlux, but it is advised to use the rustup alternative, as code coverage instrumentation isn't yet present in GNAT Pro for Rust.
+It's also possible to use GNAT Pro for Rust to build RecordFlux.
 See the official `rustup <https://rustup.rs/>`_ website to get installation instructions.

 Set up the development environment.